daniel-duke/RosesAreRed/source/source/page_adventures.rst

 .. image:: _images/adventures/250823_topsail.jpg

 .. warning::
-   Laura to too adorable!
-Beware!
+   Laura is to too adorable!
+Beware, or she will make you miss her!

 ==============
 Pilot Mountain